anastarawneh/bit-shop-profit-calculator/README.md

 # bit-shop-profit-calculator
+## This project has been archived.
+There are manu better services, and my interest in Skyblock has gone down a bit.
+That and I don't think anyone actually used this script other than myself :P
 A script to calculate possible profits from selling Hypixel Skyblock Bit Shop items to the Auction House.

 ## Prerequisites